-Thomas Banchich, PhD Chair, Classics Department
+Thomas Banchich, PhD Professor / Chair of Classics Department

 Specialization: Greek and Roman Intellectual History and Historiography; Alexander the Great; Late Antiquity; History of Classical Scholarship.

 Current Projects: Translations of and commentaries on fragmentary Greek historians for Brill's New Jacoby; preparation of a translation of and commentary on the fragments of Peter the Patrician's Roman History.